SELECT

 WHERE employee_id = 101;

-You CAN update data through a view if:
+You CANNOT update a view if:

 START TRANSACTION;